Sugo All' Amatriciana Rich Pork and Tomato Sauce, 210g

 Pork and Tomato Pasta Sauce

 An artisan and traditional Italian tomato based sauce with a rich depth of flavour from pork.
 Warming in the winter, but perfect eaten alfresco on a summers day.
+The only way to achieve this depth of flavour is long slow cooking - and we've done all that for you, so you can have an amazing meal ready in 10 minutes.

 An Ideal Sauce for Bucatini — a Quick, Simple and Delicious Meal